dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Accept Conflicting Patient ID <dcmAcceptConflictingPatientID>`",string,"Indicates if objects with a Patient IDs which differs from the Patient ID in previous received objects of the Study shall be accepted.
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: YES, NO or MERGED.

     (dcmAcceptConflictingPatientID)"
     "
+    .. _dcmIdentifyPatientByAllAttributes:

+    :ref:`Identify Patient by all Attributes <dcmIdentifyPatientByAllAttributes>`",boolean,"Indicates if all Patient attributes in received objects shall be used for associating an already existing Patient in the archive, if the Assigning Authority of the Patient ID is not specified by an Issuer of Patient ID or Universal Entity ID.
+Attention: disables the coercion of stale Patient attributes in received objects and breaks Patient Management functions relying on the unambiguousness of Patient IDs.

+    (dcmIdentifyPatientByAllAttributes)"
+    "
     .. _dcmBulkDataSpoolDirectory: